Night of the Living Dead: Copyright status and home media

+The film's title screen, shown to have its copyright notice missing.

 In the United States, Night of the Living Dead was mistakenly released into the public domain because the original distributor failed to replace the copyright notice when changing the film's name.
-Image Ten displayed a notice on the title frames of the film beneath the original title, Night of the Flesh Eaters, but the Walter Reade Organization removed it when changing the title.
+Image Ten displayed a notice on the title frames of the film beneath the original title, Night of the Flesh Eaters, but the Walter Reade Organization accidentally removed it when changing the title.
 At that time, United States copyright law held that public dissemination required copyright notice to maintain a copyright.
-Four years after the film's release, its creators discovered that the original prints distributed to theaters had no copyright protection, which they were upset about for several years until they won a case regarding the film's copyright in federal court in 1983.
+Four years after the film's release, its creators discovered that the original prints distributed to theaters had no copyright protection, which they contested for years in federal court.
 Russell Streiner noted in an interview that he supported the Berne Convention Implementation Act and the Copyright Term Extension Act because they allowed copyright notices to be automatic, stating; "We have to keep pursuing it, because it's rightfully our property, and there's no other argument to be made."

 Because Night of the Living Dead was not copyrighted, it has received hundreds of home video releases on VHS, Betamax, DVD, Blu-ray, and other formats.
 Over two hundred distinct versions of the film have been released on tapes alone.
 Numerous versions of the film have appeared on DVD, Blu-ray, and LaserDisc with varying quality.
 The original film is available to view or download for free on many websites.
 (Note: Online hosts include: